-- 2.1.4 The majority of public road crossings have road traffic lights and barriers.
-There are 57 crossings on Anglia Route which are proved clear by a signaller via CCTV and 8 which are proved clear by object detection technology.
-There are also 93 automatic half barrier crossings, which do not include such proving.
-A few crossings have traditional gates across the road and are operated by a crossing keeper.
-Some public road crossings are UWCs.
-There are 5 public road level crossing included in this Order. - 2.1.5 25 level crossings included in this Order are passive crossings, at which users decide for themselves whether it is safe to cross the railway.
-Such crossings require sufficient warning of an approaching train to allow users to cross the railway and reach a position of safety on the other side.
+- 2.1.4 All the level crossings included in this Order are passive crossings, at which users decide for themselves whether it is safe to cross the railway, although one of the crossings has a telephone for use of equestrians.
+Such crossings require there to be sufficient warning of an approaching train to allow users to cross the railway and reach a position of safety on the other side.
 The type of user has a bearing on the calculation of what constitutes sufficient sighting.
 ORR Guidance contained in their December 2011 the Level Crossings: A guide for managers, designers and operators publication indicates that for the safe use of public footpath and bridleway level crossings a walking speed of 1.2m/s should be used where the surface is at or near to rail level and 1m/s where the surface is at the standard profile of the ballast.
 The calculated time in traversing the crossing should be increased to take account of foreseeable circumstances such as impaired mobility of users, numbers of prams and bicycles or where there is a slope or step up from the decision point.
-A longer crossing time means that the minimum sighting of trains must be greater. - 2.1.6 Crossings that rely on the sighting of approaching trains by the user can be affected by vegetation, track curvature, earthworks, mist and fog, and sun glare.
+A longer crossing time means that the minimum sighting of trains must be greater. - 2.1.5 Crossings that rely on the sighting of approaching trains by the user can be affected by vegetation, track curvature, earthworks, mist and fog, and sun glare.
 They are also not suitable for those with sight loss.
 Additionally, for pedestrians more attuned to cars travelling at 30-40MPH in residential areas, which are able to brake easily, it is possible to misjudge the arrival time of a train travelling at up to 100MPH which would take half a mile to come to a stand.
-Where sighting of approaching trains is insufficient, warning of their approach may be given by trains sounding their horns. - 2.1.7 Further information can be found at paragraphs 17 to 23 in the Statement of Case for the Network Rail (Cambridgeshire Level Crossing Reduction) Order (NR26).
+Where sighting of approaching trains is insufficient, warning of their approach may be given by trains sounding their horns. - 2.1.6 Further information can be found at paragraphs 17 to 23 in the Statement of Case for the Network Rail (Suffolk Level Crossing Reduction) Order (NR26) and in the Proof of Evidence of Mark Brunnen (NR/27/1).